Empire: Future

 In 1945, Historian Ludwig Dehio predicted global unification due to the circumscription of the global system, although he did not use this term.
 Being global, the system can neither expand nor be subject to external intrusion as the European states system had been for centuries:

 Fifteen years later, Dehio confirmed his hypothesis: The European system owed its durability to its overseas outlet.
-“But how can a multiple grouping of world states conceivably be supported from outside in the framework of a finite globe?”
+"But how can a multiple grouping of world states conceivably be supported from outside in the framework of a finite globe?"

 During the same time, Quincy Wright developed a similar concept.
 Balance-of-power politics has aimed less at preserving peace than at preserving the independence of states and preventing the development of world empire.
-In the course of history, the balance of power repeatedly reemerged, but on ever-wider scale.
+In the course of history, the balance of power repeatedly re-emerged, but on ever-wider scale.
 Eventually, the scale became global.
-Unless we proceed to “interplanetary wars,” this pattern can no longer continue.
-In spite of significant reversals, the “trend towards world unity” can “scarcely be denied.”
-World unity appears to be “the limit toward which the process of world history seems to tend.”
+Unless we proceed to "interplanetary wars," this pattern can no longer continue.
+In spite of significant reversals, the "trend towards world unity" can "scarcely be denied."
+World unity appears to be "the limit toward which the process of world history seems to tend."

-Five scholars—Hornell Hart, Raoul Naroll, Louis Morano, Rein Taagepera and the author of the circumscription theory Robert Carneiro—researched expanding imperial cycles.
-All argued that these cycles represent an historical trend leading to world empire.
-Naroll and Carneiro also found this outcome "close at hand," c.
-2200 and 2300 respectively.
+The same "interplanetary" motif is present also in the Anatomy of Peace: The era of outward expansion is forever closed.
+"Until and unless we are able to communicate with another planet, the theater of human history will be limited to geographically determined, constant and known dimensions."
+The historic trend of expansion will result in direct collision between the remaining powers.
+Multiplied by modern technology, the centripetal forces will accomplish what the greatest empires of the past failed.
+"For the first time in human history, one power can conquer and rule the world."

+The "Father of American Anthropology," Franz Boas, known for his historical particularism and cultural relativism, outlined the "inexorable laws of history" by which political units grow larger in size and smaller in number.
+The process began in the earliest times and has continued almost always in the same direction.
+In the long run, the tendency to unification has been more powerful than of disintegration.
+"Thus the history of mankind shows us the grand spectacle of the grouping of man in units of ever increasing size."
+The progress in the direction of unification has been so regular and so marked that we must needs conclude that the same tendencies will govern our history in the future.
+Today the unity of the world is not less conceivable than the modern nations were in the early history.
+The practical difficulties that stand in the way of the formation of still larger units count for nothing before the "inexorable laws of history."